 The leaf is a laterally borne structure and usually flattened.
 It is the main photosynthetic part of the plants.
 It absorbs light and helps in the exchange of gases through the stomata.

 The main parts of the leaf include the leaf base, petiole, and lamina.
-They grow at the node and bears a bud at the axil.
+They grow at the node and bear a bud at the axil.
 The arrangement of veins and veinlets in a leaf are called venation.
 The leaves are green because of the presence of the photosynthetic pigment called chlorophyll and have a tiny pore or opening called stomata, where the gaseous exchange takes place.

 Characteristics of Leaves